ice-HoTF/DZL-Debian-Linux/DZL/README.md

 \
 Add DZL as a Application Entry and Open it as an Application:
 \
+This is automatically done through the 'install_DZL.sh' script, but this is how yoo do it manually:
 \
-Copy 'DZL.desktop' to /home/$USER/.local/share/applications/ and refresh desktop.
 \
+1: Copy 'DZL.desktop' to /home/$USER/.local/share/applications/ and in the Terminal like this: cp /home/$USER/DZL/DZL.desktop /home/$USER/.local/share/applications/DZL.desktop
 \
-You can do this in the Terminal like this: cp /home/$USER/DZL/DZL.desktop /home/$USER/.local/share/applications/DZL.desktop (Remember to edit the icon path in DZL.desktop: Replace "Your_Username" with your username..
+\
+2: Copy the .png-icon to the '/usr/share/icons' folder in the Terminal like this: sudo cp /home/$USER/DZL-Beta-main/DZL/dzl.png /usr/share/icons/
 \
 \
 \